 Executive Candidate Warning Signs

-A Greater New York City Area retained executive search firm, The Good Search recruits top executive candidates for executive recruiting clients in media and technology.
+As America’s headhunters, The Good Search recruits top executive candidates for executive recruiting clients in the technology industry.
 Over the years in our work as executive search consultants, we’ve learned to recognize the signs an executive candidate is not a contender.
-Listed below is our list of the top 6 reasons not to hire an executive candidate is a waste of time.
+Listed below is our list of the top 6 signs an executive candidate is a waste of time.

 1. Money Fixation